)

-Care guides|March 2025
+Care guides|June 2025

 Synthetic fibres such as polyester, polyamide, acrylic, and elastane have many useful properties that can be enjoyed in a variety of garments, including activewear and swimwear.
 They’re usually comfortable, quick-drying, and keep their shape well.
 However, they also shed tiny plastic particles that can enter the sea and cause harm to our ecosystems.
 Here’s how to care for synthetic garments.